2000

 ● 11-12-2000: People often criticize political gridlock.
 But it occurs to me that no-movement is better than movement in the wrong direction . . . that stopping something bad, is good.

 ● When we hear about someone’s death, and we feel sad; we feel so, not for the person who’s died, but rather for those who were closely connected with him.
-Death is a misfortune, not for the deceased, since death in itself is not a painful or unhappy state (it’s utterly neutral), but rather for the living, whose lives are adversely affected by the loss of the departed person.
+Death is a misfortune, not for the deceased, since death is not a painful or unhappy state (it’s utterly neutral), but rather for the living, whose lives are adversely affected by the loss of the departed person.
 We’re perhaps also feeling bad for ourselves, because other people’s deaths remind us of our own mortality, or for our loss if the deceased person significantly benefitted the community.
 (If we feel bad for someone who finds out he has not long to live, we feel bad for his sadness while still alive, not for his death itself.)

 It’s not death that I fear or regret, but rather not having lived a good life, not having fulfilled my creative potential, or my work not surviving.